seoanezonjic/ExpHunterSuite/Readme.md

 ## REQUIREMENTS

-* R version 3.2.3 or higher and Bioconductor 3.0 or higher
+* R version R-3.3.1 and Bioconductor 3.4 or higher
 * LaTeX